Sunflower Seed Flour

 Sunflower seed flour is a really great addition to your pantry.
-It is high protein and acts as a good replacement for nut flours if you are allergic.
+The great thing about sunflower seed flour is that it is a high protein flour and acts as a good replacement if someone is allergic to nuts.
 It does have a bit of a heavier taste than almond flour, but is still good for baked goods.

-Storage: Sunflower seeds, like nuts, go rancid quickly.
-It is best to store the seeds, themselves, in the freezer.
+Storage: Sunflower seeds, like nuts, go rancid .
+It is best to store the sunflower seeds, themselves, in the freezer.
 I store my sunflower seed flour in a labeled freezer bag in the freezer.
 It can keep for months.